 What To Watch For:

 No one is allowed over the wall until the car comes to a full stop.

 Four crewmen are then designated to perform routine tasks on the car, such as refueling and tire changes.
 The crew can also service other mechanical work if necessary, including changing brake pads and rotors, adjusting the aerodynamic wing, and repairing any damage from contact.

 If a driver change is taking place, one crewman is allowed over the wall to assist in connecting the incoming driver’s radio, air hoses, drink tube and safety belts.
-A minimum of two drivers are required for every race – with up to three to five drivers used in the endurance races at Daytona International Speedway, Sebring International Raceway, Watkins Glen International and Road Atlanta.
+A minimum of two drivers are required for every race – with up to three to five drivers used in the endurance races at Daytona International Speedway, Sebring International Raceway, Watkins Glen International and Michelin Raceway Road Atlanta.

 A speed limit of 60 kilometers per hour is strictly enforced for all cars driving in the pit lane.
 Anyone caught speeding must serve a drive-through penalty down pit lane or risk being black flagged during the race.